philbier/az-webserver-infrastructure/README.md

 ### Instructions
 1. Login to your Azure Account via Azure CLI.
 2. Create a policy definition that denies the creation of resources without tag.
-    a.
+    2a.
 Deploy the policy with `az policy definition create --name tagging-policy --rules tagging-policy.rules.json` from within the directory where the Policy file is stored.
-    b.
+    2b.
 Assign the policy with `az policy assignment create --policy tagging-policy`.
 The output should be similar to the following screenshot.

 ![Tagging-Policy](./tagging-policy.PNG)